Petros626/GTTL-dataset/README.md

 The first script is used to manually take and save pictures.
 The second is a copy of the first but with an object-oriented approach.
 The last script is used for capturing with a 5 second timer, which is basically used for creating the images for the camera calibration.

 ### Use

 `sudo python3 ir_cut_picamera2.py --imgdir=images --res=1920x1080`

+`sudo python3 ir_cut_picamera2_oop.py --imgdir=images --res=1920x1080`

+Both scripts need the folder, where the taken images should be saved.
+If no folder is created before and passed as argument, the script will automatically create a default folder called "images".
+The default resolution is 1920x1080, if you want to change it don't forget to specidy WxH with x.

+`sudo python3 ir_cut_picamera2_timer.py --imgdir=calibration_images --res=1920x1080 --time=5`

+The last script needs the destination, where the calibration images for OpenCV camera calibration get saved.
+Additionally you can adjust the time before a picture is taken, to position the chessboard before taking the image.
+To achieve a sufficient accuracy it's recommended to take between 10-20 images of the chessboard.

 ## Outlook
 For automated camera triggering to create the dataset, GPS triggering would be a good method.
 The Raspberry Pi with a GPS module (e.g. [Neo-6M GPS](https://www.berrybase.de/fr/u-blox-neo-6m-gps-ttl-empfaenger-inkl.-antenne) with [pynmea2](https://github.com/Knio/pynmea2) or [geopy](https://github.com/geopy/geopy) library could be used for this.
 The calculation of the distance travelled can be achieved manually (**pynmea2**) or via ready-made functions (**geopy**).